googleinterns/open-sesame/CONTRIBUTING.md

 ### Contributor License Agreements

 We'd love to accept your patches!
-Before we can take them, we have to jump a couple of legal hurdles.
+Before we can take them, you need to certify yourself as a Google Contributor.
+This allows you to retain ownership of the code you submit while granting Google the necessary legal rights to use that contribution.
+The CLA only needs to be signed once and it covers all Google projects.

 Please fill out either the individual or corporate Contributor License Agreement (CLA).